 His tailored gray suit never moved an inch and was ironed so crisply I wanted to inquire about his dry cleaning.

-“You know, I do believe I am the only thing that is keeping you from living this relaxing runaway life you decided to live after becoming a terrorist and a traitor to your own country…sis.
+“You know, I do believe I am the only thing keeping you from living this little relaxing runaway life you decided to live after becoming a terrorist and a traitor to your own country.
 You’re wanted everywhere and there were SO MANY times I could have taken your life and gotten it over with, but if I didn’t have you to track down, what else would I do with my life?”
-He shrugged like I was the only thing keeping him from being bored with everything.
+He casually shrugged like I was the only thing keeping him from being bored with everything about his life.

 I was right.